tropicbliss/Minecraft-Username-Availability-Checker/README.md

 Note: After a few requests, requests made to NameMC will get rate limited.
 Therefore the script waits for 10 minutes before resuming requests.
 For Linux users running this off a VPS, feel free to use `screen` to run this script in the background.

 ## Why I can't obtain a username even if it shows up as available?
-The username might be blocked by bots or Mojang.
+The username is most probably blocked by bots or Mojang.